 In the mid-1990s, the United States tightened its immigration policies and implemented Federal Welfare Reform.
 This legislation increased the strain on immigrant communities throughout the country.
-As a direct result, Hawaiʻi saw cutbacks in social services and welfare provisions for its non-U.S. citizens.
+As a direct result, Hawaii saw cutbacks in social services and provisions for its non-U.S. citizens.
 The Chinese Community Action Coalition (CCAC), a non-profit grassroots organization, responded.
-In 1996, the CCAC developed the Honolulu Chinese Citizenship Tutorial Program (HCCTP) – to help immigrants pass the naturalization examination for U.S. citizenship.
+In 1996, the CCAC developed a tutorial to help immigrants pass the naturalization examination for U.S. citizenship.

-4. To promote and facilitate the empowerment of immigrants in Hawaiʻi.
+- To promote and facilitate the empowerment of immigrants in Hawaii.

-3. Secure a regular shift appointment & site.
+- Secure a regular shift appointment & site.
 Commit to that shift by tutoring for two hours each week, for the duration of the 10-week program.
-[For Fall 2018, schedules will be adjusted for our temporary new site; we will only be open for one shift per week, for 10 weeks.]

-4. Keep journals of training and tutoring sessions – Include a summary of events, thoughts/reflections about what happened, and links to course material.
-Meet with the instructor to discuss the SHINE service-learning experience.
+- Keep journals of training and tutoring sessions: include a summary of events, thoughts/reflections about what happened and links to course material.
+Meet with the instructor to discuss the S.H.I.N.E. service-learning experience.